jgm/pandoc/doc/lua-filters.md

 Column alignment and width specification for a single table column.

-This is a pair with the following components:
+This is a pair, i.e., a plain table, with the following
+components:

 1. cell alignment ([Alignment]).
 2. table column width, as a fraction of the total table width